 As parents with autistic children, it is very easy to become reclusive.
 Disconnecting with the world around you is quite the opposite of what you want to do though.
 If you can get into a local group, that is awesome.

-Sometimes, actually getting somewhere can be difficult.
+Sometimes, getting somewhere can be difficult.
 For that reason, there are a ton of support groups online and through Facebook that you can join.
-You can ask questions, read others stories, and make new friends from wherever you are.
+You can ask questions, read other families stories, and make new friends from wherever you are.